gaurav-14/Deep_learning/Label-Image/README.md

 Modifications:
 main.py is modified so that it can be stored in separate directory,here scripts and still able to search the images and labels folder.
 Images and Labels directory path has to be specified in main.py

+# Note:
+script main.py creates label-file with initial entry of number of bounding boxes in images.
+Later, when converting to tfrecord fileformat script convert.py ignores the first line of entry from label-file.